 7. What are the legal defenses?

-- the driver was not actually drug-impaired, and
+- you were not actually drug-impaired, and

 - there was no reason for the traffic stop that led to the arrest.